 Skip to main content

-The Suki Developer Documentation is available as an MCP server (Model Context Protocol).
-Connect it directly to your AI code editor (Cursor, VS Code) while working in your local development environment.
+The Suki developer documentation is available as an MCP server (Model Context Protocol).
+Connect it to your AI code editor (Cursor, VS Code, Claude) while you work in your local development environment.
 This connection lets the LLM in your editor search the Suki knowledge base to find code samples, API references, and guides.
-For example, if you ask a coding question, the LLM determines that Suki’s API documentation is relevant.
-It will then search our reference and include the necessary information in the response, without you explicitly having to ask about our documentation.
+For the contextual menu, copy options, and one-click AI integrations on every page, refer to AI-optimized documentation.

 Key benefits